gfabieno/SeisCL/README.md

 *  (Optional) An MPI Library, either [OpenMPI](https://www.open-mpi.org) or [MPICH](https://www.mpich.org).
 If working on a cluster, this should already be installed!

+##### 1.2.1 Compiling with Cmake

+You can compile SeisCL with cmake.
+This option is recommanded over make because of the better portability.
+To compile, first create a build directory.

+    mkdir build;
+    cd build

+Then configure and build SeisCL:

+    cmake ..
+    cmake --build .

+Different options are provided to compile with different librairies:
+* USECUDA -- Use this option to use CUDA instead of OpenCL
+* USEMPI  -- If true, compile with MPI support.
+Default to ON.

+Finally, add the SeisCL directory to the PATH:

+    echo "export PATH=$(pwd):\$PATH" >> ~/.bashrc
+    source ~/.bashrc

+##### 1.2.2 Compiling with make

-A [Makefile](src/Makefile) is provided, which may need to be modified for your specific system.
+If you want to ues make instead, a [Makefile](src/Makefile) is provided, which may need to be modified for your specific system.
 To compile, just run:

     cd src;